 Helping Someone With Depression and Anxiety

-Depression and anxiety are such common mental health disorders that you’ve probably met or know someone suffering from them.
-People with depression and anxiety are more likely to overcome their struggles if they have the right support system.
-But, getting them the support they need is more challenging which is why I am writing this article on how to help someone with a mental health illness.
+Depression and anxiety are common mental health disorders that you’ve probably met or know someone suffering from them.
+But, people with depression and anxiety are more likely to overcome their struggles if they have the right support system.
+But, getting them the support they need is more challenging, so I am writing this article on how to support a loved one with depression and anxiety.

 By giving your loved ones this support, you open the doors to communicate about how they feel.
 Once they’ve chosen to talk it through with you, it’s your job to offer consistent encouragement and not make them feel isolated, confused, or uncomfortable.
 Here are four ways you can provide encouragement and support to a loved one with depression and anxiety.